airaju94/Social-Sharing-Buttons-in-Javascript/README.md

 - Line

 ## Sponsore This Project & Contribute
-Sponsore & Contributors are always welcome, help & support this project by contributing & sponsoring
+Sponsore & Contributors are always welcome, help & support this project by contributing or sponsoring

 Website: [CodeFast](https://codefast.online)